knightliao/jutf/README.md

 ### 功能

+- Jutf-spring
     - Use H2 to mock db
     - Use mockito to mock interface
+- Jutf
     - Utils to mock get/set/construct/tostring

 ### Quick Start